philipperolet/trg-players/project.md

 ## Now & next up
-- Refactoring pass (tb adjusted)
+- Make player implementation selection for the algorithm easy
+- ref: random player via an interface
 - player bug should stop the game
-- Make player implementation selection for the algorithm easy
-- put specs back on for update-path-stack/mark-board
+- put specs back on for update-path-stack/mark-board?
 - make an experiment with 1000 rand games, compare avg step number with 95% conf interval on random variable and mean

 ## Backlog